cs-cortes/data-analysis-portfolio/projects/README.md

 The project uses a relational database containing information about customers, orders, order items, products, suppliers, payments, reviews, and shipments.

-The analysis focuses on data exploration, customer segmentation, product performance, revenue analysis, and ranking using SQL.
+The analysis focuses on data exploration, customer segmentation, product performance, revenue analysis, and product ranking using SQL.
 Python and Jupyter Notebook are used for data profiling and visualization.

 ## Objectives